k0retux/fuddly/docs/source/tutorial.rst

   will be stored.
 If set to ``False``, instead of being stored in separate files as explained previously, they will be written directly within the log files (if ``enable_file_logging`` is set to ``True``).
-  This parameter does not interfere with data recording within ``fmkDB``.
+  This parameter does not interfere with data recording within ``FmkDB``.

 - ``explicit_data_recording``: which is used for logging outcomes further to an :class:`fuzzfmk.operator_helpers.Operator` instruction.
 If set to